-It had been the perfect spring morning, full of rose-colored light, the air as soft as petals after winter’s sluggish over-extended passing.
-The apple trees in the garden were thick with white blossoms.
-The young cherry trees full of dark purplish buds, nearly ready to unfurl.
+It had been the perfect spring morning, full of rose-colored light, the air as soft as petals after winter’s sluggish passing.
+The apple trees in the garden were thick with white blossoms, the young cherry trees full of dark purplish buds nearly ready to unfurl.
 Soon the locust, the linden, the lilacs and chestnuts would burst forth, spilling over with sweet flowers, small, fragile and numerous, saturating the air with exquisite scents.
 The ethereal perfume of spring.
 The breath of new life, tender and full of promise, emerging from a ground battered by cold and rain, an earth which just before had been a dire, primordial mud.

 Sometimes my forgetfulness is rewarded.
 Sometimes the ice melts.
 Because sometimes, no harshness exists at all.
-What may seem as solid and real as the tender buds in the April sunlight now was just a pollen grain of possibility before a brutal winter swept away the last remains of summer.
+What may seem as solid and real as the tender buds in the April sunlight now was just a pollen grain of possibility before a brutal winter.
+Before the harshness swept away the last remnants of summer.